Academic Resource Center

 - guiding students to develop effective reading and note-taking skills, study strategies for homework and tests, and improved time management

-- teaching students how to set academic goals, and helping them find the discipline and focus to achieve their goals through specific action plans
+- teaching students how to set academic goals and helping them achieve their goals through specific action plans

-- providing feedback throughout the writing process, from brainstorming and outlining to drafting and revising
+- providing feedback at any stage of the writing process, from brainstorming and outlining to drafting and revising

-Students can drop by the ARC without an appointment, or teachers and advisors may refer a student for required visits.
-Best of all, ARC services are offered to all Kent students free of charge.
+Students can schedule an appointment, or teachers and advisors may refer a student for required visits.

-Through our jobs program, Peer Tutors are available in the library during study hall.
-These students are vetted by our academic departments and trained by ARC staff before taking on this highly responsible job.
-Peer Tutors currently assist in research, writing, math and the sciences.
-In addition, students can always meet with Kent faculty during conference periods and study hall for more specific content-area assistance.
+Through our jobs program, Peer Tutors are also available on campus during study hall.
+These students are vetted by our academic departments and trained by library and ARC staff before taking on this highly responsible job.
+Peer Tutors currently assist in research, writing, math, languages, and the sciences.
+In addition, students can always meet with Kent faculty during conference periods and study hall for content-area assistance.

 To learn more about the ARC and academic support at Kent, please contact Bethany Booth, Academic Resource Center Director.